XLab-Tongji/document-template/Detailed Design - template.md

 ## Interface Specifications （接口规约）

-The specifications of interfaces used in interactions among subsystems, here gives a RESTful example:
+The specifications of interfaces used in interactions among subsystems, here gives a RESTful example in the style of [Swagger](https://swagger.io/):

 ---
 ### *student/name*